francocerino/BlockchainTracer/README.md

 # BlockchainTracer
-Python package to trace sensible information and processes in blockchain.
+Python package to trace sensitive information and process flows on the blockchain.

-Blockchain is inmutable, transparent, full availability, traceable.
+Leverages the blockchain’s inherent properties —immutability, transparency, availability, and traceability— to record and audit sequential steps in any process.
+Ideal for applications requiring verifiable records of actions or sensitive data trails.

 Save sequential steps of anything.